 With some cancers, we do know what the major risk contributors are.
 For instance, we know smoking is directly associated with lung cancer, bladder cancer, head and neck cancer, cervical cancer, and pancreatic cancer.

-women who have a strong family history of breast or ovarian cancer have a greater risk of developing breast cancer themselves.
+However, the one risk factor that’s different is heredity.
+It’s clear that women who have a strong family history of breast or ovarian cancer have a greater risk of developing breast cancer themselves.